This post has been updated on May 20, 2020.

-Therefore I decided I needed to label myself in a way people would perceive as positive and to do this I needed to do some investigation.
+Therefore I decided I needed to label myself in a way people would perceive as positive.
+To do this, I needed to do some investigation.

 What are typical learning job roles?